cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Cyberbotics] 07/28/2020 13:14:24
 > `@David Mansolino` thanks for getting back to me, unfortunately setting the visibility to false will remove the mesh/object, but not the emitted light from the PointLight protos.

-`@Shadow` oh yes your right, in that case unfortunately I don't see any other solution.
+`@Kormit` oh yes your right, in that case unfortunately I don't see any other solution.

 ##### Alex Nie 07/28/2020 13:14:41
 `@David Mansolino` Thank you very much for your previous help.
 But I regret to find that controllerArgs cannot satisfy the function I want to achieve.
 So I want to ask, is there any other way to use a script to control the movement of multiple robots, and the movement instructions of each robot are different.
 I want to use webots to simulate formation control.
 I want to use webots to simulate formation control based on deep reinforcement learning, so I must use a script file to control the movement of multiple robots.
 QAQ...